bloominstituteoftechnology/Sprint-Challenge--Computer-Architecture/README.md

 During this Sprint, you studied CPU components, number bases, bitwise operations, CPU stack, interrupts, and subroutiones.

-In your challenge this week, you will demonstrate proficiency by doing some number base conversions, answering some short questions about CPU functionality, and adding _conditional jumps_ to your LS-8 emulator.
+In your challenge this week, you will demonstrate proficiency by adding _conditional jumps_ to your LS-8 emulator as well as answering a few questions during a one-on-one session with a PM.

 ## Instructions